Data-driven acceleration of Photonic Simulations: Results

-Fig.~\ref{fig:pca}(b) shows the residual $r_i = ||Af_i - b||^2 / ||b||^2$ as a function of the number of iterations $i$ when using data-driven GMRES with $v_1, v_2 \dots v_N$ being the first $N$ principal components of the training dataset to simulate a structure from the validation dataset.
+Using principal components as $v_1, v_2 \dots v_N$ in data-driven GMRES, Fig.~\ref{fig:pca}(b) shows the residual $r_i = ||Af_i - b|| / ||b||$ as a function of the number of iterations $i$ and Fig.~\ref{fig:pca}(c) shows the histogram of the residual after 100 iterations over the evaluation dataset.
 We clearly see an order of magnitude speed up in convergence rate for GMRES when supplemented with $\geq 5$ principal components.
 Note that a typical trajectory of data-driven GMRES shows a significant reduction in the residual in the first iteration.
 This corresponds to GMRES finding the most suitable vector minimizing the residual within the space spanned by $b$ and the supplied principal components.
-Moreover, the residuals in the data-driven GMRES decrease more rapidly than in GMRES. {This acceleration can be attributed to the fact that the Krylov subspace generated corresponds to the matrix $\tilde{A}$ defined in Eq.~\ref{eq:proj_problem} instead of $A$.
+Moreover, the residuals in the data-driven GMRES decrease more rapidly than in GMRES.
+This acceleration can be attributed to the fact that the Krylov subspace generated corresponds to the matrix $\tilde{A}$ defined in Eq.~\ref{eq:proj_problem} instead of $A$.
 Since $A$ corresponds to a double derivative operator, its application is equivalent to convolving the electric field on the grid with a $3 \times 3$ filter.
-Therefore, $A$ generates a Krylov subspace almost on a pixel by pixel basis\cite{ernst2012difficult}.
-On the other hand, application of $\tilde{A}$ to a vector is equivalent to application of $A$ (which is a $3\times 3$ filter) followed by the projection operator $P_{\perp}(Av_1, Av_2 \dots Av_N)$ (which is a fully dense operator). $\tilde{A}$ can thus generate a Krylov subspace that spans the entire simulation region within the first few iterations, leading to a larger decrease in the residual $r_i$ in data-driven GMRES as compared to GMRES.}
+Therefore, $A$ generates a Krylov subspace almost on a pixel by pixel basis \cite{ernst2012difficult}.
+On the other hand, application of $\tilde{A}$ to a vector is equivalent to application of $A$ (which is a $3\times 3$ filter) followed by the projection operator $P_{\perp}(Av_1, Av_2 \dots Av_N)$ (which is a fully dense operator). $\tilde{A}$ can thus generate a Krylov subspace that spans the entire simulation region within the first few iterations, leading to a larger decrease in the residual $r_i$ in data-driven GMRES as compared to GMRES.

-Finally, we study the amount of training data we require to accelerate FDFD.
-In these calculations, the number of principal components computed equals the number of training samples used for their computations.
-Note that $\sim 200$ training data-samples are sufficient to saturate the acceleration that the data-driven GMRES with principal components can provide over GMRES.
-This is indicative of the fact that generating training data for the purposes of accelerating GMRES need not necessarily be a compute intensive task. {We note that the size of the smallest dataset needed to saturate the acceleration provided by data-driven GMRES is dependent on the specific class of problems being solved, and would likely be different for other devices.}